Frequently Asked Questions

 1. Am I eligible to come to Graduation?

 You are eligible to attend Graduation if you have completed your degree successfully before the end of June.
 Students who complete their degree successfully after the beginning of July will be eligible to attend the next Graduation Ceremonies in July of the following year.

 2. How do I register for Graduation?

 You will be asked by email to log on to your Student Record on the web to complete the Graduation Registration process which will appear as a button under the 'My Tasks' heading on the front page of your Student Record by the beginning of April.
-If you have not received an email or the task does not appear on your Student Record on the web then you should contact us on email@example.com and we will advise you further.
+If you have not received an email or the task does not appear on your Student Record on the web then you should contact us at Graduation.firstname.lastname@example.org and we will advise you further.
 The deadline for completing the Graduation Registration task is the 30 April at the latest.
 If you do not complete the Graduation Registration process by this date we cannot guarantee you a place at Graduation.

 You should note however that you need to order your robe/gown and make arrangements for accommodation etc. separately.
 Links to websites you may need are below: